 The term used to cover all forms of construction where a significant part of the process takes place in a factory rather than the building site.
 This can range from wall sections to entire pre-finished room modules.
 See MMC.

-The status of any provider bidding through one of the Agency’s affordable homes programmes.
+The status of any provider bidding through one of Homes England’s affordable homes programmes.

 Pathfinder projects were part of the Housing Market Renewal Fund (see entry above).
 Pathfinder projects covered areas that were most acutely affected by low demand and abandonment in order to create sustainable communities.
 The Pathfinders covered: Birmingham and Sandwell; East Lancashire: Humberside; Manchester and Salford; Merseyside; Newcastle and Gateshead; North Staffordshire; Oldham and Rochdale and South Yorkshire.
 This programme closed in March 2011.